davidmcclure/lint-analysis/notebooks/posts/03-stopwords/post3.md

 ![](images/flat/a-an-the-big.png)

 Last week I looked at some of the [clusters of words that fluctuate together across narrative time](https://litlab.stanford.edu/hierarchical-cluster-across-narrative-time/) in the Lab's corpus of ~27k American novels.
 A lot of these are pretty semantically "legible," in the sense that it's not hard to map them back onto the experience of actually reading novels.
-For example, it's pretty easy to reason about what's going on with cluster 37 (pistol, bullet, gun) or 139 (student, students, school).
+For example, it's easy to reason about what's going on with cluster 37 (pistol, bullet, gun) or 139 (student, students, school).
 Which, as [Ted](https://twitter.com/Ted_Underwood/status/892445002978250752) and [Scott](https://twitter.com/scottenderle/status/892466165343293440) pointed out on Twitter, might tell us more about the presence of different genres in the corpus than about "narrative," in any kind of general sense.

 ![](images/flat/guns-school.png)